farazahmadkhan15/grey-faraz-docs/packages/create-grey-docs/template/content/en/components.md

 ---
 title: Components
-description: "Discover the components you can use to bring your documentation to life with the grey-docs theme!"
+description: 'Discover the components you can use to bring your documentation to life with the grey-docs theme!'
 position: 2
 category: Guide
 ---